CCRSF-IFX/SF_Polylox-BC/README.md

 ## Output

-Upon successful execution, the integrated pipeline comprising the two scripts generates a comprehensive set of files, encapsulating both raw and processed data alongside insightful visualizations.
+After successful execution, the integrated pipeline comprising the two scripts generates a comprehensive set of files, encapsulating both raw and processed data alongside insightful visualizations.
 Specifically, the output includes:

 ### FASTA File:
 - Generated from the BAM file, this file contains the extracted barcode data, providing a foundation for downstream mapping and analysis.